Electrophilic aromatic substitution: Meta directors

 The reaction is also much slower (a relative reaction rate of 6×10−8 compared to benzene) because the ring is less nucleophilic.

+Steric effects

+Although discussions of directing groups usually focus on electronic effects (e.g. EWG vs EDGs), steric effect can prove influential.
+Thus, nitration of toluene gives approximately 2:1 ortho vs para-nitrotoluene.
+In the case of tert-butylbenzene, however, the selectivity is reversed: 73% of the product is 4-nitro-tert-butybenzene.

 Reaction on pyridine

 Compared to benzene, the rate of electrophilic substitution on pyridine is much slower, due to the higher electronegativity of the nitrogen atom.
 Additionally, the nitrogen in pyridine easily gets a positive charge either by protonation (from nitration or sulfonation) or Lewis acids (such as AlCl3) used to catalyze the reaction.
 This makes the reaction even slower by having adjacent formal charges on carbon and nitrogen or 2 formal charges on a localised atom.
 Doing an electrophilic substitution directly in pyridine is nearly impossible.

 In order to do the reaction, they can be made by 2 possible reactions, which are both indirect.

 One possible way to do a substitution on pyridine is nucleophilic aromatic substitution.
 Even with no catalysts, the nitrogen atom, being electronegative, can hold the negative charge by itself.
 Another way is to do an oxidation before the electrophilic substitution.
 This makes pyridine N-oxide, which due to the negative oxygen atom, makes the reaction faster than pyridine, and even benzene.
 The oxide then can be reduced to the substituted pyridine.